 When the 33rd Regiment attacked Pleime camp on October 19, II Corps Command took up the challenge:

-In the afternoon of October 20, an Armored Task Force was dispatched to rescue the camp and on October 21, a group of two SF Ranger companies were sent in to reinforce the camp.
+In the afternoon of October 20, an Armored Task Force was dispatched to rescue the camp, and on October 21, a group of two SF Ranger companies was sent in to reinforce the camp.

 US Air Force was used as the main force to repulse the enemy at both camp and ambush sites:

 - Phase II: Herding with Long Reach operation